Our People

 Branch Board DirectorProudly born and raised in Kimberley, Dean retired from teaching in 2004.
 He has always enjoyed the outdoor life in the Kootenays and treasured the natural ecosystems that surround us.
 His involvement with Wildsight is the best fit for preserving and protecting the things he values.Sharon Cross

-Branch Board DirectorSince the late 1970’s, I’ve been active locally, regionally and nationally in environmental and social issues.
-Jim Campbell and I were the EKES team that started recycling in Cranbrook.
-I am actively involved in: Kootenai River Network, Inc. (Montana), Citizens for a Livable Cranbrook Society, EK Network for Humanity, Social Planning Society, Grow It Eat It Task Force, Cranbrook Food Action Committee, the...Woody Maguire
+Branch Board DirectorSince the late 1970s, Sharon has been active locally, regionally, and nationally in environmental and social issues.
+Jim Campbell and Sharon were the EKES team that started recycling in Cranbrook.
+Currently, her involvement is in: The Cranbrook Climate Hub, BC Climate Alliance, Kootenai River Network, Inc. (Montana), EK Network for Humanity, Social Planning Society, the Cranbrook Community Forest Society, and Yasodhara Yoga Cranbrook....Megan MacPhee

 Regional Board Director

-Kim/Cran Board PresidentWoody’s involvement with Wildsight Kimberley Cranbrook has mainly taken place behind the scenes through his work on the Board of Directors.
+Kimberley Cranbrook Board PresidentWoody’s involvement with Wildsight Kimberley Cranbrook has mainly taken place behind the scenes through his work on the Board of Directors.
 His strong pragmatism has helped to guide Wildsight programming since 2013.
-His involvement is inspired by the value he places on local food security and stewardship/protection of local ecosystems.
-He also has a passion for local arts and culture and sees how Wildsight...Craig Stephani
+His involvement is inspired by the value he places on local food security and the stewardship and protection of local ecosystems.
+He also has a passion for local arts and culture...Craig Stephani

 Branch Board Vice PresidentCraig has been working in the environmental education and community outreach industry for more than a decade.
 His passion for engaging children and young adults to become environmental stewards in their community eventually led him from Winnipeg to the Kootenays.
 In his free time you can find him camping, playing volleyball, exploring the mountains with his two dogs or volunteering with Search and...